Staphylococcus Aureus: The Hidden Cause of Household Odors?

 · Avoid touching food or others after picking your nose or rubbing your eyes.

-· Disinfect skin wounds promptly (with iodine or alcohol) and cover them with sterile dressings.
+· Clean skin wounds promptly (with appropriate antiseptics like iodine or alcohol) and cover them with sterile dressings.

 · Wash hands regularly, especially after sneezing or blowing your nose.